git-anurag-hub/Stencil-WC/readme.md

 ## Using this component

-There are three strategies we recommend for using web components built with Stencil.

-The first step for all three of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ### Node Modules
 - Run `npm install wcdemo --save`
 - Put a script tag similar to this `<script src='node_modules/my-component/dist/side-drawer.esm.js'></script>` in the head of your index.html